thingsboard/thingsboard.github.io/docs/user-guide/install/pe/ubuntu.md

 ### Prerequisites

-This guide describes how to install ThingsBoard on Ubuntu 18.04 LTS / Ubuntu 20.04 LTS.
+This guide describes how to install ThingsBoard on Ubuntu 20.04 LTS / 22.04 LTS.
 Hardware requirements depend on chosen database and amount of devices connected to the system.
-To run ThingsBoard and PostgreSQL on a single machine you will need at least 1Gb of RAM.
+To run ThingsBoard and PostgreSQL on a single machine you will need at least 4Gb of RAM.
 To run ThingsBoard and Cassandra on a single machine you will need at least 8Gb of RAM.

 ### Step 1.
 Install Java 11 (OpenJDK)